pragneshbagary/go-auth/README.md

 ---
 ## Example

-A complete, runnable example demonstrating the full registration and login flow is available in the `main.go` file in the root of the repository.
+A complete, runnable example demonstrating the full registration and login flow is available in the `main.go` file in the examples folder.

 ---